 Non-payment of premiums also has the potential to hurt your credit score, which in turn can impact your car insurance premiums.

 If you have other types of insurance, such as homeowners, with the company you are leaving work out how this will impact you.
-If you are enjoying any discounts by bundling home and auto insurance with the same company, you could lose this if you
+If you are enjoying any discounts by getting a home and auto insurance bundle with the same company, you could lose this if you switch one and not the other.

 There are lots of options out there, but shopping around really will help you save money.
 Even when it isn’t clear which carriers would be best for your situation, stick with it – you could save yourself hundreds of dollars per year.